The most useful amiibo for Breath of the Wild

 - Doesn't provide much else

-Young Link is all about aesthetics.
-The Fierce Deity outfit this amiibo provides is sure to impress.

-It's dangerous to go alone, take this amiibo!
+It's dangerous to go alone; take this amiibo!

-Amiibo aren't a necessary part of The Legend of Zelda: Breath of the Wild, but they make the game a lot easier, especially in the early portions of the game.
-All amiibos work with the game, so even if you don't have any Zelda amiibo, you can still enjoy some random loot.
-You've already paid for some cool figurine, why not put it work by scanning it into your game?
+Amiibo aren't a necessary part of The Legend of Zelda: Breath of the Wild, but they make the game a lot easier, especially in the early stages of the game.
+All The Legend of Zelda amiibo work with the game, so you can still enjoy some random loot even if you don't have any Zelda amiibo.
+You've already paid for some cool figurine; why not put it to work by scanning it into your game?
+Of course, with or without amiibo, Breath of the Wild is still one of the best games on the Nintendo Switch.

 We totally recommend grabbing the Link amiibo from the Super Smash Bros line.
-It boast a large number of goodies, including Epona, Link's ride for the last 20 years.
-While not the best horse, Epona is a reliable one and will get you to where you need fast.
-With you're interested in larger, two-handed swords, Ganondorf is also a great addition to your amiibo collection.
-Lots of gems and an exclusive sword round out Ganondorf's bounty of riches
+It boasts many goodies, including Epona, Link's ride for the last 20 years.
+While not the best horse, Epona is reliable and will get you to where you need fast.
+If you're interested in larger, two-handed swords, Ganondorf is also a great addition to your amiibo collection.
+Lots of gems and an exclusive sword round out Ganondorf's bounty of riches.

 We may earn a commission for purchases using our links.
 Learn more.

-Note: Editor's Note: Some of the amiibo you see in this list are no longer in circulation and will be more difficult to track down and more expensive than the standard retail pricing for one of these amiibo figures.
-They also tend to go out of stock extremely quickly.
-You can also purchase used or imported amiibo.
-They are not region-locked.